josephhklier/LATIN102/translation2.md

 and how it functions in the relative clause.
 (I.e., why is cui in this case?)

 Flumen - Nominate, Neuter, Singular
-Cui - Dative : Describing the river as an indirect object❌ Describing Deianira as the indirect object
+Cui - Dative : dative of the possessor

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.